World, meet falafel. Falafel, meet your eaters.

 This recipe really threw me for a loop!
 But after multiple rounds of testing, I believe it’s perfected and ready to be enjoyed by all of you.

-They also sauté up beautifully in just 5 minutes!
-The only waiting period is 1-2 hours for chilling the dough (which is optional but recommended).
+Hands on prep is minimal, and the only waiting period is 1-2 hours for chilling the dough (which is optional but recommended).
 Otherwise, these little gems come together with minimal effort and time.

 What is a falafel without a good sauce?
 My 4-ingredient garlic-dill sauce is not to be missed.
 While your falafels are cooking, whip this up in just 5 minutes to elevate this dish to the next level of awesome.
 Trust me on this one – you’re gonna want that sauce.

 For more sauce & dip ideas, try our:

 Serve these in a pita with tomato, onion, lettuce and my garlic-dill sauce and you’re seriously good to go.
 Hummus and vegetables make an excellent side dish.
 Otherwise, serve these atop a bed of greens for a lighter option.